rauljvr/epg/rentalsystem/README.txt

 ### ENDPOINTS ###

-As an example of the endpoints for testing the RESTful API try these endpoints in a any testing tool for Web services like Postman.
+As an example of the endpoints for testing this RESTful API try these endpoints in an any testing tool for Web services like Postman.

 1- "Rent one or several games and calculate the price."